T0r0s68/sql-sales-analytics-dashboard-/README.md

 ---

+## Dataset

+The dataset represents simulated retail sales transactions designed to replicate a real-world business environment.

+The data includes information about:

+- products
+- retailers
+- suppliers
+- sales orders
+- regions
+- revenue metrics

+The dataset was generated synthetically using SQL scripts to simulate realistic sales activity across multiple regions and retailers.

+---

 ## Dashboard Preview

 The following visualizations were created in Power BI to analyze sales performance across regions, products, and retailers.